-The (Workforce) Investment Lifecycle
+The Investment Lifecycle of the Independent Workforce

 While there are many dynamics and nuances with different marketplaces, three components that markets involving investment have in common are acquisition, enablement, and management.
 These components, or dimensions, can be thought of as an investment “Lifecycle”.
 This model helps to describe investing in financial products as well as investing in human capital.

-Today’s global financial markets are incredibly complex and interrelated and there are many lenses that can be helpful in analyzing these markets.
+Today’s global financial markets are incredibly complex and interrelated—there are many lenses that can be helpful in analyzing these markets.
 Independent workforce markets are also complex and navigating the network of technologies, solution models, and regulatory influences on this market can be a daunting task.
 For the purposes of this discussion, we’ll be looking at the simple model of the investment lifecycle mentioned above.
 Our first focus will be on acquisition.

-Acquisition is the first step in the lifecycle and involves researching, selecting, and purchasing an investment – in other words “Find and buy”.
+Acquisition is the first step in the lifecycle and involves researching, selecting, and purchasing an investment—in other words, “find and buy”.
 In financial markets, this entails picking and purchasing (or shorting) stocks, bonds, funds, REITs, options, etc. In the human capital market, acquisition involves job posting, recruiting, networking, resume development, job applications, interviewing, etc.

 One pattern to recognize is that there are marketing and sales activities taking place to influence purchase decisions in both financial and human capital markets.
-In financial markets there is an overwhelming number of information sources and products to navigate in order to determine what to buy.
+In financial markets, there is an overwhelming number of information sources and products to navigate in order to determine what to buy.
 Financial news outlets are constantly highlighting stocks, online brokers have extraordinarily powerful research tools, there is a variety of trade screening applications, and “Black Box” trading systems are marketed to consumers.